wpacademy/pmp-cpt-restrict/README.md

-# pmp-cpt-restrict
+# Paid Membership Pro - Custom Post Type Extention
-Connects Paid Memberships Pro with custom post types to restrict access
+Adds support to restrict any custom post type post with Paid Membership Pro plugin.
+Feel fere to use or extend the extension.